ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

         setattr( __builtins__, objName, objDef )
       return True

-where *objName* is a symbol's name used togehter with reference to ist definition *objDef*.
-This technique will allow to use them in all functions of inherithed classes like a global objects defined on a module level.
+where *objName* is a symbol's name used together with reference to its definition *objDef*.
+This technique will allow to use them in all functions of inherited classes like a global objects defined on a module level.

 All other DIRAC tools and clients (i.e. RequestManager) are private in RequestTask class and will be imported and instantiated on demand during first call.
-They are accesible using facedes - a proxied public methods, i.e. if you are going to use ReplicaManager just call::
+They are accessible using facades - a proxied public methods, i.e. if you are going to use ReplicaManager just call::

   self.replicaManager().someMethod()

-The main reason for using facedes is keeping the memory consuption low as modules are imported and objects are created only on demand.
+The main reason for using facades is keeping the memory consumption low as modules are imported and objects are created only on demand.
 All currently proxied tools are:

  * DataLoggingClient -- self.dataLoggingClient()